-5.10 Policy DM12: Flood Risk, Sewerage & Drainage
+Policy DM12: Flood Risk, Sewerage & Drainage

-- 5.31 Bassetlaw has a number of rivers running through it, is a low lying part of the country and has recognised surface water drainage issues in some areas.
+- 5.44 Bassetlaw has a number of rivers running through it, is a low lying part of the country and has recognised surface water drainage issues in some areas.
 2007 saw some of the worst flooding in recent years, as rivers burst their banks and flooded 273 properties.
 It is clear, therefore, that, especially with the effects of climate change and the increase in housing numbers (resulting in greater surface water run off), measures need to be put in place to ensure that new development is located in areas at the least risk of flooding.
-Similarly, it will be important to ensure that existing drainage and sewerage issues are not exacerbated by new development pressures. - 5.32 Our approach reflects national policy and advice that seeks to direct new development away from areas at risk of flooding.
+Similarly, it will be important to ensure that existing drainage and sewerage issues are not exacerbated by new development pressures. - 5.45 Our approach reflects national policy and advice that seeks to direct new development away from areas at risk of flooding.
 Given the availability of land across the District in Flood Zone 1 (the area of lowest risk), we do not believe it necessary to consider development proposals (other than those directly suited to areas that may flood) in higher risk areas.
-We have sought to reflect the support for Sustainable Drainage Systems (SuDS) and the strong local support for ensuring that development in certain areas is restricted to that which will not exacerbate land drainage problems. - 5.33 This policy delivers Strategic Objectives SO6 and SO8.
+We have sought to reflect the support for Sustainable Drainage Systems (SuDS) and the strong local support for ensuring that development in certain areas is restricted to that which will not exacerbate land drainage problems. - 5.46 The Council has, from its Strategic Flood Risk Assessment and work with Parish Councils, Internal Drainage Boards and the Environment Agency, identified a number of villages that suffer, or have suffered in the past, from problems in relation to surface water run-off.
+It has, therefore, taken steps to ensure that appropriate measures are put in place to mitigate the effects of any future development in these areas in relation to this issue. - 5.47 Attention has also been paid to the issue of culverted watercourses, as much of the flooding in the District in 2007, notably in Worksop and Retford, was caused by culverted watercourses backing up.
+Retford Beck's impact on east Retford, which suffers from a combination of foul water, surface water and river flooding, creates many interlinked problems for the town.
+The lower reaches of the Retford Beck are heavily culverted and are considerably under capacity to convey catchment flows, resulting in frequent flooding at culvert entrances. - 5.48 This policy delivers Strategic Objectives SO6 and SO8.